-The MPM ultimately offers the tool to evaluate the state of media pluralism, by allowing a comparison of the socio-political goals for media pluralism with empirical data, and as such, assists policy makers in managing risks.
-However, it does not suggest what action should be taken towards these threats.
-Moreover, the identification of types of risks to pluralism builds on a combination of risk indicators across various domains, eschewing the one-dimensional character of much discussion about media pluralism.
+The MPM offers a diagnostic tool to detect and assess risks for media pluralism in a country.
+It allows a comparison of the socio-political goals for media pluralism with empirical data, and as such, assists decision makers in managing risks.
+However, it does not suggest what action should be taken towards these threats, nor does it prescribe specific remedies or policy responses.
+The need for more regulation cannot automatically be derived from the